-(Classes and Research Guidance)
+(Coursework and Research Supervision)

-Article 15 Education at the Graduate School is carried out through classes and research guidance.
+Article 15 Education at the Graduate School is carried out through coursework and research supervision.

-- 2 Graduate Program classes are taught and research guidance is given by faculty members accepted for the Graduate Program who have qualifications required under Article 9 clause 1 of the Graduate School Foundation Standards (Order 28 of the Ministry of Education, 1974). - 3 Notwithstanding clause 1 of this Article, education in the Juris Doctor Program and the Professional Degree Program is carried out through classes.
-In this case, the Juris

-Doctor Program and the Professional Degree Program classes are taught through case studies by field of specialty, field work, bilateral or multilateral debate, question and answer, and other appropriate methods to provide practical education designed to achieve their goals.

-4 Classes in the preceding clause are taught by faculty members accepted for the Graduate Program who have qualifications required under Article 5 clause 1 of the Professional Graduate School Foundation Standards (Order 16 of the Ministry of Education, Culture, Sports, Science, and Technology, 2003).
+- 2 Classes and research supervision stated in this article are conducted by faculty members approved for employment within the Graduate School and who possess qualifications stipulated in Article 9 clause 1 of the Standards for the Establishment of Graduate Schools (1974, Education Ministry Ordinance.
+No. 28). - 3 Notwithstanding particulars set forth in clause 1 of this article, education within professional graduate degree programs is carried out through coursework.
+In line with program objectives, class content may consist of practical-based education such as case studies, field work, bilateral or multilateral debate, question and answer, and other appropriate methods of instruction. - 4 Coursework mentioned in the preceding clause are conducted by faculty members approved for employment within the Graduate School and who possess qualifications stipulated in Article 5 clause 1 of the Standards for the Establishment of Professional Graduate Schools (2003, Ministry of Education, Culture, Sports, Science, and Technology Ordinance.
+No. 16).